rakesh4902/todo-tasks-CRUD-/README.md

 This application offers a streamlined interface for users to manage their tasks efficiently.
 Users can create, update, and delete tasks seamlessly within the user-friendly environment.
 The frontend, powered by React, presents a task form enabling users to input task details such as title and description, while tasks are displayed dynamically in a list format.

+### Want to see the website? then click https://todo-tasks-crud.vercel.app/

 ### Desktop View